awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

   A list of the requested partitions\.
 + `UnprocessedKeys` – An array of [PartitionValueList](#aws-glue-api-catalog-partitions-PartitionValueList) objects, not more than 1000 structures\.

-  A list of the partition values in the request for which partions were not returned\.
+  A list of the partition values in the request for which partitions were not returned\.

 **Errors**
 + `InvalidInputException`